Mental Health Facilities Madison County, IL

 Chestnut Health Systems

-Chestnut Health Systems is a mental health treatment center in Madison County, IL, located at 1218 19th Street, 62040 zip code area.
+Chestnut Health Systems is a mental health treatment center in Madison County, IL, located at 3924 Oakmont Drive, Apartment 4, 62040 zip code area.
 Chestnut Health Systems provides residential treatment.
-Chestnut Health Systems offers individual psychotherapy, behavior modification and group therapy to seniors 65 or older, adults and young adults.
+Chestnut Health Systems offers group therapy, individual psychotherapy and psychotropic medication to adults, seniors 65 or older and young adults.
 Chestnut Health Systems also supports people with serious mental illness.
-Additional services at Chestnut Health Systems consist of case management, housing services and diet and exercise counseling.
+Additional services at Chestnut Health Systems consist of diet and exercise counseling, housing services and supported employment.

 Learn More